imrose334/Project-06-3D-RPG/README.md

 # Project 06 3D RPG
 Project 6 for Game Technology
-A 3D RPG mini-game designed for immersion and a quick-paced customized adventure.
-Seek the holy sword at the end of the level to win!
+A 3D RPG mini-game, designed for a quick-paced action adventure.
+Follow the hints and left-behind clues to seek out the holy sword and beat the game !

 # Implementation

 # References